nikolas4175-godaddy/eng-ref-wc-blocks-integration/src/content/docs/reference/02-Advanced Integrations/Payment Integration/01-server-side.md

 description: The backend/PHP portion of our payment method integrations
 ---

+Once compatibility has been declared for the plugin, we can begin with registering individual gateways on the backend.

 ## Back-End `PaymentMethodRegistry`

 Woo handles block-compatible payment methods in their `PaymentMethodRegistry` ([code](https://github.com/woocommerce/woocommerce-blocks/blob/trunk/src/Payments/PaymentMethodRegistry.php)), so individual gateways (your plugin might have more than one) will need to add themselves to this registry.
 We have FW helper methods for this level of integration in `Gateway_Blocks_Handler.php` ([code](https://github.com/godaddy-wordpress/wc-plugin-framework/blob/release/cart-checkout-blocks-support/woocommerce/payment-gateway/Blocks/Gateway_Blocks_Handler.php)).
 Our registration method will call `get_checkout_block_integration_instance()` on the integrating gateway class, which should return your `Gateway_Checkout_Block_Integration` instance (more on this in the next step).